chenkianwee/project-automated/_workflows/01_site.md

 weight: 1
 ---

-Effectively use geospatial data to understand the context and perform site analysis for a project.
+Harness the power of geospatial data to gain deeper insights and perform effective site analysis for your projects.

 # Getting Started
 ----- In Construction -----